 - The sanction imposed is excessive or inappropriate.

-c.
-The faculty member will have five calendar days to review and respond, if they so chose.
+d.
+The other party will have five calendar days to review and respond to the Appeal, if they so choose.

 b.
 Sanctioning Guidelines are provided in Appendix A. Sanctions for second offenses will be more severe and generally will include suspension or expulsion.

 I. Initiating a Complaint